-A comprehensive program to improve the school climate, involving everyone in the schools and the community, to address bullying at all school levels is essential to reducing incidences of bullying.
+A. A comprehensive program to improve the school climate, involving everyone in the schools and the community, to address bullying and teen dating violence at all school levels is essential to reducing incidences of bullying and teen dating violence.
 Such a program must involve interventions at all levels, school-wide, classroom and individual.

-More information on the Bullying Policy #5330 can be found on-line at www.fairfieldschools.org or call 203-255-8372.
+More information on the Bullying / Teen Dating Violence Policy #5330 can be found online at www.fairfieldschools.org or call 203-255-8372.